uniconstructor/demandbaselabs/DemandbaseFormConnector/README.md

 		- db_hook_after_parse is called after a data set is parsed (only called for overriding data sets)

 Enhancements:

+	- elements specified in toggleFieldList are automatically hidden when script loads
 	- visible and hidden elements can be mapped by name or ID (uses _getElmByIdOrName function)
 	- only elements within the specified form are considered when mapping by name (uses _getElmByIdOrName function)
 	- Company Autocomplete label can now be set via property instead of modifying function